chrisdancee/react-ios-pwa-prompt/README.md

 - 📃 PWA available offline?
 In full screen mode?
 Customise the content of your prompts message through props.
 - ⚡️ Efficient.
 Very little overhead for non-iOS devices and does as little work as needed for each page load.
 - 📱 Detects user's iOS version to provide the correct icon set.
-- 🌕 Will display a dark mode if enabled on iOS 13.
+- 🌕 Will display a dark mode if enabled on iOS 13 and 14.

 ## Usage